-The Project is a fee-for-service and the Project operator is required to generate "Project income" through the collection of client fees, membership fees, success fees and/or other fee structures proposed by the applicant.
+If a non-federal cost share is proposed, project income can be generated through the collection of client fees, membership fees, success fees and/or other fee structures proposed by the applicant.
 All proposed fee structures must be acceptable to MBDA and approved by the Grants Officer, and consistent with the requirements for cost sharing and matching in 2 CFR § 200.306.
-Project income identified by the applicant in the Project's proposed budget and approved by the Grants Officer must be applied directly to the award's non-federal cost share and must be used in furtherance of Project objectives.
-In addition, for each funding period under the award, the Project operator will be required to contribute cash or another acceptable form of non-federal cost share to the award to compensate for uncollected Project income that was included in the approved Project budget.
+Project income identified by the applicant in the AMP's proposed budget and approved by the Grants Officer must be applied directly to the award's non-federal cost share and must be used in furtherance of AMP objectives.
+In addition, for each funding period under the award, the AMP operator proposing non-federal cost share can contribute cash or another acceptable form of non-federal cost share to the award to compensate for uncollected project income that was included in the approved AMP budget.

-If the Project generates more Project income during a funding period than is allocated to the award's non-federal cost share for such funding period, the excess Project income must be used by the Project operator in furtherance of eligible Project objectives.
-Subject to written approval by the Grants Officer, Project income generated by the Project that cannot be expended during the funding period in which it is earned may be carried forward by the Project operator for one year only to be expended in furtherance of Project objectives in the award's next subsequent funding period.
+If the AMP generates more project income during a funding period than is allocated to the award's non-federal cost share for such funding period, the excess project income must be used by the AMP operator in furtherance of eligible AMP objectives.
+Subject to written approval by the Grants Officer, project income generated by the AMP that cannot be expended during the funding period in which it is earned (e.g., when unanticipated project income is obtained towards the end of the funding period) may be carried forward by the AMP operator for one year only to be expended in furtherance of the AMP's objectives in the award's next subsequent funding period.

-However, the Project operator may not apply excess Project income generated during one funding period to prior Project funding periods to fund non-federal cost share shortfalls.
-In addition, Project income that is not (1) expended in furtherance of Project objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer, or (3) used for completion of the work by the end of the overall award period will be deducted from the Project's total allowable cost.
-The Project operator may be required to reimburse MBDA for some, or all, of the federal share disbursed to the Project operator under the award if any of the aforementioned circumstances occur (see Section IV.
-I-Proposed Budget and Budget Narrative).
+However, the AMP operator may not apply excess project income generated during one funding period to prior funding periods to fund non-federal cost share shortfalls.
+In addition, program income that is not (1) expended in furtherance of AMP objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer, or (3) used for completion of the work by the end of the overall award period, will be deducted from the project's total allowable cost.
+The AMP operator may be required to reimburse MBDA for some, or all, of the federal share disbursed to the AMP operator under the MBDA AMP award if any of the aforementioned circumstances occur (see Section IV.
+B. 4a-Proposed Budget and Budget Narrative for additional information about this requirement).